-Have you ever thought about What triggers ideas , or “Why do we seek change?”.
-This article will help increase generating kaizen ideas.
+Have you ever thought about What triggers ideas, or “Why do we seek change?”.
+This article will help increase generating kaizen ideas for leaders.

 The need for change and triggering ideas are happening because of 2 simple reasons.
 The first reason is the brain identifies a problem so it triggers the need for change to eliminate it.
 The second reason is the brain identifies an opportunity that it wants to capitalise on.
 As soon as one of the 2 reasons have been identified the brain starts thinking of ways (Ideas) how to deal with the situation.